 UPDATE: You can now purchase a PDF with ALL of the block instructions for each month in one place!!
 Click here to PURCHASE

-Today to round out the Block of the Month program, I’m sharing a tutorial teaching you how to make a Dresden Quilt Block.
+Today, to round out the Block of the Month program, I’m sharing a tutorial on how to make a Dresden Quilt Block.

-This block is constructed in a slightly different manner than our other blocks.
-It makes use of applique and piecing.
-I adore making Dresden blocks, I’ve added them to handbags, made baby quilts from them and even designed an entire quilt based on them (you can see it here).
+This block is constructed slightly differently than our other blocks.
+It uses applique and piecing.
+I adore making Dresden blocks.
+I’ve added them to handbags, made baby quilts from them, and even designed an entire quilt based on them (you can see it here).

 I snapped a few photos of the finished pink quilt on a camping trip last Memorial Day weekend.
-I really love how this quilt turned out.
-It’s going in my daughter’s room and I think will be perfect with the pink and black accents in there.
-It’s made up almost entirely from fabric from my Wonderland Line, with a bit of Derby Style is thrown in.
+I love how this quilt turned out.
+It’s going in my daughter’s room and I think it will be perfect with the pink and black accents.
+It’s made almost entirely from fabric from my Wonderland Line, with a bit of Derby Style thrown in.

-The August block is a Dresden block, I think it rounds out the other blocks quite nicely.
-If you’re not too keen on making a Dresden block then you can remake one of the other blocks in another fabric to complete your quilt.
+The August block is a Dresden block.
+I think it rounds out the other blocks quite nicely.
+If you’re not too keen on making a Dresden block, you can remake one of the other blocks in another fabric to complete your quilt.

 So what do you think?
 Do you like how the blocks all came together?
 Do you have a favorite one?